Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Introduction

-After giving a new construction of a real-analytic family containing all twistor spaces (\Cref{realfamily}) originally found by Kobayashi \cite{Kob90} we extend this family to a family $\cT_U$ over an open subset $U$ of the cycle space and show that $\cT_U$ is a \emph{universal small deformation of K3 twistor spaces} (\Cref{defT}).
+First we give a new construction of a real-analytic family consisting of all K3 twistor families (\Cref{realfamily}), which is based on our construction and investigation of $\sM$ outlined above.
+This family was originally described by Kobayashi~\cite[Theorem 10]{Kob90} using differential-geometric methods that build on work of Morrison, Looijenga, and Todorov; see \emph{loc.~cit.} for the precise references.
+From our point of view, it can be seen as a section in the sheaf $\sF$ corresponding to $\sM$ over the (totally real) subset of $C_1(\Omega)$ that parametrizes twistor cycles.

-This $\cT_U$ carries a relative holomorphic-symplectic form (\Cref{sympl}) and the spaces of sections of twistor fibrations (so-called \emph{twistor lines}) deform inside the total space of $\cT_U$ via a submersion $p\from S\to U$ (\Cref{deform twistor lines}).
-Then, we employ the original \emph{complex} version of Penrose's twistor construction (see for example \cite[Section~10.5]{Dun10}) to deduce that at least for small deformations of twistor families the parametrized K3 surfaces share a common \emph{complex}-hyperk\"ahler metric.
-More precisely, we prove the following result.
+Using the sheaf-theoretic interpretation, we extend this family to a family $\cT_U$ over a $\Gamma$-stable open subspace of the cycle space $C_1(\Omega)$ (\Cref{extsection}).
+The results discussed in Section~\ref{introSect_moduli} above allow us to show that $\cT_U$ is a \emph{universal small deformation of marked K3 twistor spaces} (\Cref{defT}).
+In other words, $\cT_U$ contains all families of K3 surfaces that \Cref{geomques} applies to.